Set Up a Cluster on Linux Systems#

 Info

-These applications can either be installed on separate servers or on the same server.
+You can install these applications on separate servers or on the same server.
 For the purpose of this documentation, we've chosen to demonstrate the setup on three distinct operating systems.

 The diagram above illustrates the key components and their interactions within the cluster architecture.